 How to Enroll

 If you’ve been accepted to Creighton, you can participate in the AJD program.
-If you’re interested, please email the lawadmit [at] creighton [dot] edu (Law School Admissions Office) at least 1 week prior to the start of the summer term.
-Note: If you’re a current student in the 3-year program, you’re not eligible for the AJD program.
+If you’re interested, please email the lawadmit [at] creighton [dot] edu (Law School Admissions Office) at least one week prior to the start of the summer term.
+Review FAQ to ensure eligibility and see the application process page for details.